-Another handy piece of equipment is a small measuring cup.
+Another handy piece of lawn care equipment is a small measuring cup.
 You can then accurately measure the correct amount of herbicide.
 The best size is 50ml with millilitre increments on the side.

 We also recommend being safe by wearing gloves, long pants and shoes.

 Spraying the wrong chemicals can have a catastrophic effect on your lawn.
 Identifying which variety you have, and what weeds you are trying to kill.
 If you have a Sir Walter DNA Certified lawn, broadleaf weeds can be treated with the chemical Amgrow BIN-DIE.

 If you are unsure which type of weed you have and how they should be treated see our handy weed identification guide: